hmcts/ccd-test-performance/README.md

     mvn package

-    then run ./launch to start a simulation
+    then run the simulation with:

+    export ENVIRONMENT=enviroment_name

+    ./launch path_to_fat_jar

 ## LICENSE